Vedic Astrology: A

 components of the world affect each other, though some effects may not be

 directly visible.
-A wooden table in a house is slowly degraded by sunlight, but
+A wooden table in a house slowly degrades in sunlight.
+Still,

 we may not perceive this process directly because its rate of change is